 - Convenience: a perk that helps employees lives become easier; examples include food, snacks, drinks, and on-site services like dry cleaning, optometry, manicures, etc.

-- Career: a perk that helps employees’ skills and careers grow; examples include books, online courses, career coaching, tuition reimbursement, etc.
+- Career: a perk that helps employees’ skills and careers grow; examples include books, online courses, career coaching, tuition reimbursement, etc. If you're interested in reading more about how much of a ROI investing in your employees careers can be, check out Ace-Up's blog on How Talent Development Directly Increases Your Bottom Line.

 - Community: a perk that helps employees connect and have greater sense of belonging; examples include game nights, company-sponsored teams, or clubs.